pingcap/docs-tidb-operator/en/containers-run-as-non-root-user.md

 ## Configure containers controlled by CR

-Security context can also be enabled in all CRs (TidbCluster/DMCluster/TiInitializer/TiMonitor/Backup/BackupSchedule/Restore) to make containers run as non-user.
+You can also enable security context in all CRs (TidbCluster/DMCluster/TiInitializer/TiMonitor/Backup/BackupSchedule/Restore) to make containers run as a non-user.

-It can be set at cluster level (`spec.podSecurityContext`) for all of components or component level (e.g. `spec.tidb.podSecurityContext` in TidbCluster, `spec.master.podSecurityContext` in DMCluster) for specific component.
+You can set `podSecurityContext` at a cluster level (`spec.podSecurityContext`) for all components or at a component level (such as `spec.tidb.podSecurityContext` for TidbCluster, `spec.master.podSecurityContext` for DMCluster) for a specific component.

-For example (at cluster level):
+The following is an example configuration at a cluster level:

 ```yaml
 spec: